Mc-Zen/quill/src/quantum-circuit.typ

 /// - min-column-width (length): Minimum width of a column.
 /// - gate-padding (length): General padding setting including the inset for
 ///            gate boxes and the distance of @@lstick() and co. to the wire.
-/// - equal-row-heights (boolean): If true, then all rows will have the same
+/// - equal-row-heights (bool): If true, then all rows will have the same
 ///            height and the wires will have equal distances orienting on the
 ///            highest row.
 /// - color (color): Foreground color, default for strokes, text, controls